changjiashuai/SwiftUI-MVVM-Concept/README.md

 In the code example App stores are assembled in AppViewModel.
 Two views (UniversalList, AgeChart) implementing different presentation (Chart and List) share the same Store.

+Writer is not implemented in the example.
+It is placed on the diagram to show the comprehensiveness of the solution for any type of communication with remote sources.

 <img src="https://github.com/The-Igor/SwiftUI-MVVM-Concept/blob/main/Resources/swiftui_mvvm.png?raw=true">

 # Requirements